longdevbf/longdevbf/README.md

 - 🌱 I’m currently learning **BlockChain**

-- 👨‍💻 All of my projects are available at [portfolio link](portfolio link)
+- 👨‍💻 All of my projects are available at [portfolio github]

 - 💬 Ask me about **Aiken, Meshjs**